Docklands Light Railway: Extension to Greenwich & Lewisham (1996–1999)

 Early on, Lewisham London Borough Council commissioned a feasibility study into extending the system under the River Thames.
 This led the council to advocate an extension via Greenwich and Deptford, terminating at Lewisham railway station.
-The ambitions of the operators were supported by politicians in Parliament, including the future Labour Deputy Prime Minister John Prescott, and Lord Whitty; and by 1996 construction work had begun.
+The ambitions of the operators were supported by politicians in Parliament, including the future Labour Deputy Prime Minister John Prescott, and Lord Whitty.
+The extension would be designed, built, financed and maintained by a private consortium as a Private finance initiative, with Government contributing around £50 million of the £200 million construction cost.